 In our system, a controller could potentially have multiple concurrently running behaviors.
 For such situations, we use the following action selection mechanism.
 Each behavior, including the avoid entity and avoid land behaviors, computes a speed and a heading for the actuators.
 If more than one non-avoidance behavior is active at one time, the speed and heading returned by each active behavior, represented as a vectors, are added by vector addition.
 The resulting speed and heading are passed to the actuators.
 However, if one of the avoidance behaviors is active along with other non-avoidance behaviors, the vector from the avoidance behavior is not fused with the other behaviors' output.
-In such a case, the other behaviors' vectors are summed and sent to the avoidance behavior as a "suggestion".
-If the avoidance behavior finds that the suggested values directly to the actuators.
+In such a case, the other behaviors' vectors are summed and sent to the avoidance behavior as a "suggestion."
+If the avoidance behavior finds that the suggested heading and speed do not create a risk of collision, then the behavior will simply pass the suggested values directly to the actuators.
 If, on the other hand, the avoidance behavior finds that the suggested heading and speed will cause a collision, the avoid behavior will find an alternative heading and speed that is as close to the suggested values as possible without causing a collision.
-These alternative values will then be passed directly to the actuators (Section V-C).
+These alternative values will then be passed directly to the actuators (Section 5.3).